 Breaking ground next month, Polo Park will undergo a speedy renovation as part of the G.O.
 Bond Program.
-In only one month of construction time, the park will reopen this August for public use with $500,000 in upgrades.
+In only one month of construction time, the full park will reopen this August (just in time for the start of school) with $500,000 in upgrades.

 Polo Park, located at 4301 Meridian Avenue, is open every day of the week from sunrise to sunset.
 It is equipped with a playground, tennis and basketball courts, and a multi-use baseball field.
 Serving residents of the Nautilus neighborhood as well as students of Nautilus Middle School, Polo Park is a popular outdoor area for play and sport activities.